-In response to the COVID-19 crisis, many faculty and staff are now working remotely from home.
-If you have not done so already, please work with your supervisor and complete a COVID-19 Temporary Remote Work Agreement.
+In returning to campus or a hybrid model, faculty and staff are now working on campus and/or remotely from home.
+If you have not done so already, please work with your supervisor and complete a Flexible Work Arrangement.

-When working from home, it is important to remember that the proper ergonomics design of your computer workstation is important no matter where your “office” may be.
-We care about your health and safety while you complete your important work away from your usual work environment.
-To help you have a good computer workstation set-up at home, please follow the ergonomics tips below:
+When working on a computer, it is important to remember that the proper ergonomics design of your computer workstation is important no matter where your “office” may be.
+We care about your health and safety while you complete your important work in a new work environment.
+To help you have a good computer workstation on campus or at home, please follow the ergonomics tips below:

 Step 1: Take the interactive on-line course, Computer Health Matters, which will help you set up a user-friendly workstation.
 Enroll now.